liefery-it-legacy/blog/_posts/2018-02-07-how-we-do-code-review.md

 ## The why

 Why do we make sure that every line of code is reviewed by at least one other team member?
-The most important reason is that it helps us build a shared ownership of the application.
+Besides the standard reason--i.e. code quality--the most important reason is that it helps us build a shared ownership of the application.
 It's not an "Adam's feature" that "has bugs" and "Adam has to fix it now".
 When I reviewed and accepted a pull request I'm now equally responsible for the code.
 This reduces the fear of making changes by replacing "programmer mistakes" with "team mistakes".
 And I make mistakes every single day.
+This approach is a shift from "blame" culture to "we have to fix it" culture.

 Our application gets bigger and bigger, and it's no longer possible that everybody works on every feature.
 Thanks to code reviews I am still aware